John Coletti, Personal Injury Trial Attorney

 John is a member of The Inner Circle of Advocates.
 Founded in 1972, The Inner Circle of Advocates is an invitation only group of 100 of the best trial lawyers in America who are selected for their character, experience and success in the courtroom.
 The Inner Circle of Advocates was described by The Washington Post as, "A select group of 100 of the nation's most celebrated trial lawyers" and is recognized as one of the most exclusive groups of attorneys in the nation.
 Although spread across the country, members work collectively to share experience, skills and knowledge in pursuit of justice.

 John is listed as one of the Best Lawyers in America.
 He was ranked in the Top 10 Oregon Lawyers by Oregon Super Lawyers and in the Top 10 of Portland's Best Lawyers by Portland Monthly magazine.
-John was also named Best Lawyers' Lawyer of the Year 2012 for plaintiff product liability litigation.
+John was named Best Lawyers' Lawyer of the Year in 2012 and 2014-2015 in Portland, OR for Product Liability Litigation.

 John is a member of the American Board of Trial Advocates; American Association for Justice; Attorney Information Exchange Group; Oregon Trial Lawyers Association; Washington State Association for Justice; and Oregon and Washington State Bar Associations.
 John has also served as an adjunct professor of Advanced Trial Advocacy at Lewis and Clark Law School.